 Fitness to practise may also involve issues outside of professional or clinical performance.
-The conduct of a professional outside of their working environment may raise a concern about their fitness to practise where it could affect the protection of the public or undermine public confidence in the profession.
+The conduct of a professional outside of their working environment may involve fitness to practise where it could affect the protection of the public or undermine public confidence in the profession.